Fréjus: Other sights

-No less than five public baths are known in the city, those of the Porte Dorée, the Plate-Forme, les Poiriers, Villeneuve (probably military) and on the Butte Saint-Antoine, three of which are outside the city walls.
+No fewer than five public baths are known in the city, those of the Porte Dorée, the Plate-Forme, les Poiriers, Villeneuve (probably military, and incorporated in modern buildings) and on the Butte Saint-Antoine, three of which are outside the city walls.

-A probable military or naval camp was excavated at Aiguières, Villeneuve near the ancient shore line. are incorporated in modern buildings, and also a 4th-century mausoleum at rue de La Tourrache.
+A probable military or naval camp was excavated at Aiguières, Villeneuve near the ancient shore line and associated with the nearby baths, and also a 4th-century mausoleum at rue de La Tourrache.
 The remains of a suburban villa are at La Rose des Sables.
 Roman road bridges still exist at Cantonniers and at Esclapes (with three arches), a fulling mill at Arsenal, and a necropolis in Sainte-Brigitte and fishponds on the coast at Saint-Aygulf.

 Aqueduct

 The aqueduct is 42 km long and runs for 1.8 km on bridges and 500m on walls.
 Large parts of the aqueduct are still well preserved.

 Roman port

 An archaeological campaign in July 2005 revealed a portion of ancient rocky coast which showed it was almost one kilometre further inland than current estimates.
 In the middle of the 1st century AD at the time of the creation of Forum Iulii, this coastline was a narrow band of approximately 100m wide at the south of the Butte Saint-Antoine.

-Further recent archaeology has revealed much information on the ancient port.
+Further archaeology has revealed much information on the ancient port.
 A Triton monument was discovered at the entrance to the harbour.
 This statue and the remains of a Roman building at the end of the eastern quay nearby, shows this site to be a lighthouse.

 Two lighthouses were constructed on the quays and a third assisted mariners in locating the harbour's sea entrance.
 The third, situated on the Île du Lion de Mer, would have been the primary beacon that ships would have navigated toward.
 As ships approached the harbour, the Triton lighthouse on the northern side of the channel into the harbour and the other lighthouse on the southern side would have marked the entrance and thus provided safe passage into the harbour.